Ku Klux Klan in Oregon: Portland

 The Ku Klux Klan's development and growth across America was widely known as the "Middle-Class Movement".
 Initial growth in Portland, was fundamentally founded on this principle.
 The traditions of the middle class, as well as their populist beliefs, complimented the Black exclusion laws that existed in the mid-1800s.
-In addition, there were anti-Chinese and anti-Japanese sentiments present because of the populations of such groups in Portland and the surrounding areas.
+In addition, there were anti-Chinese and anti-Japanese sentiments present because of the large populations of such groups in Portland and the surrounding areas.
 Portland was not fully made up of middle-class citizens, however, and its political activity was often anti-populist.
-The Klan had a very deep and complex presence in Portland, and no membership records exist of Klan members in the early 1900s.
-During the months of February and April 1922, over two thousand Klansmen participated in induction ceremonies; the specific number of Portland Klansmen is still unknown, but the state was estimated to contain more than 50,000 members.
-Members of the KKK in Portland came from a variety of backgrounds including doctors, lawyers, businessmen, clerks, and many other professions.
-Mount Tabor was home to many cross burnings.
+The Klan had a very deep and complex presence in Portland, and no membership records of Klan members in the early 1900s are known to exist.
+During February and April, 1922, over two thousand members were inducted into the Klan; Oregon was estimated to contain more than 50,000 members, with 60% of Klansmen living in Portland.
+Portland Klan members came from a variety of backgrounds including doctors, lawyers, businessmen, clerks, and many other professions.
+Initiations of new Klansmen were held on Mount Scott and many cross burnings occurred on Mount Tabor.

-The 1924 bidding process for the replacement of the Burnside Bridge ended with a suspicious winning bid; the public would later learn that the 1924 contract was given for $500,000 more than the lowest bid.
+In 1924, the bidding process for the replacement of the Burnside Bridge ended with a suspicious winning bid; the public would later learn that the 1924 contract was given for $500,000 more than the lowest bid.
 Having moved the bridge location to profit by selling their land, three Multnomah County commissioners were recalled as a result of the scandal, and a new engineering company assumed control of the project.
-The KKK had backed the commissioners and enabled their system of kickbacks and grafts; the ensuing "rotten bridge scandal" removed much of their clout even by 1924.
+The Klan had backed the commissioners and enabled their system of kickbacks and grafts; the ensuing "rotten bridge scandal" removed much of the Klan's clout, even by 1924.